ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

     grep -o "ATG......" phix.fa | cut -c4-6 | sort | uniq -c | sort -rn -k1,1
     # ... which gives us the most common codons first

-This may not be a particularly useful thing to do with a genomic FASTA file, but it illustrates the process by which one can build up a string of operations, using pipes, in order to ask quantitative questions about sequence content.
+This may or may not be a particularly useful thing to do with a genomic FASTA file, but it illustrates the process by which one can build up a string of operations, using pipes, in order to ask quantitative questions about sequence content.
 More generally than that, this process allows one to ask questions about files and file contents and the operating system, and verify at each step that the process so far is working as expected.
 The command line is, in this sense, really a modular workflow management system.

 CHALLENGE
 ----------

 The commands above only find start codons on the forward strand.
-How would you find the most common *first codons* (after the ATG) on the reverse strand?
-BONUS: Can you add these in with the codons from the example above, and count them all at once?
+How would you find the most common second codons (after the ATG) on the reverse strand?
+CHALLENGING BONUS: Can you add these in with the codons from the example above, and count them all at once?
+Note that the 'rev' command reverses strings, and the 'tr' command translates:

+    echo CAFE | tr 'ABCDEF' 'abcdef'

 Symbolic Links
 ---------------